-We think the valuation of UK equities looks compelling compared to their equivalents overseas, while dividend yields are attractive relative to the main alternatives.
+We think the valuation of UK equities is compelling compared to their equivalents overseas.
+In particular, the dividend yields on offer are attractive to us relative to the main alternatives.

 See full commentary on page 3.

 References made to individual securities do not constitute a recommendation to buy, sell or hold any security, investment strategy or market sector, and should not be assumed to be profitable.
 Janus Henderson Investors, its affiliated advisor, or its employees, may have a position in the securities mentioned.